 8. Rotating Bodies in Microgravity.
 The students can have a crewmember spin a variety of common objects available on the ISS including solid bodies and liquid filled bottles to see moment of inertia effects.

 9. Film your area of the world from the station and talk about why it looks as it does.

 10. Lightweight (gossamer) space structures made of paper.
 Crew will construct the structures per student’s instructions and see how the structures behave while suspended in microgravity.

 11. Look at the capillary holding forces of water in a microplate well.
-How does the water differ if it does differ from the same action on the earth with gravity.
-We don’t know the answer but need to know to begin doing interesting biological work on the space station with the microplate reader.
+How does the water differ if it does differ from the same action on the earth with gravity?
+We are working on the answer but need to know to begin doing interesting biological work on the space station with the microplate reader.
 So the students would be first to know the answer to the question.
-We can do this experiment when the Japanese HTV-3 flies in late summer 2012.
+This research began when the Japanese HTV-3 flew in late summer 2012.